axefrog/Grasshopper/README.md

 you have to spend huge amounts of time and effort deep diving to try and figure out the implications of swapping out or changing anything, and how and where it is even practical to do so.
-Grasshopper gets around this two ways: (1) a lot of thought is being put into separating concerns in clear, logical ways so that you really can just pick and choose the abstractions you're interested in, and (2) it is a core value for the engine that there should be a highly comprehensive set of well-commented sample projects that teach you how to use the engine from first principles, only introducing higher-level abstractions on an as-needed basis.
+Grasshopper gets around this two ways: (1) a lot of thought is being put into separating concerns in clear, logical ways so that you really can just pick and choose the abstractions you're interested in without having to worry too much about what subsystems may be affected by your choice of abstractions, and (2) it is a core value for the engine that there should be a highly comprehensive set of well-commented sample projects that teach you how to use the engine from first principles, only introducing higher-level abstractions on an as-needed basis.
 Where an abstraction is used in a sample, there will usually be a prior sample that makes use of lower-level components instead.

+It should be noted that if a feature is missing from an abstraction, it's probably just because I haven't had a need for it yet, or haven't known enough to include it.
+Pull requests are welcome!
+(Though subject to review first - the codebase must still meet a minimum standard of quality and design, in my view).

 ### Who is this for?